Forpee/webdev-puzzles/README.md

 #### Answer: B

-bar is actually enclosed into its own scope
+bar is actually enclosed into its own scope. `bar` gets added to its won execution context variable environment

 </p>